Chocolate Cheesecake

-Isn’t it outrageous that a food blogger who is a shameless chocoholic AND a die hard Golden Girls fan does NOT have a chocolate cheesecake in his repertoire?
-As far as I’m concerned, he should have written THE book on chocolate cheesecakes by now.
+Isn’t it outrageous that a food blogger who is a shameless chocoholic and a die hard Golden Girls fan does not have a chocolate cheesecake in his repertoire?
+As far as I’m concerned, he should have written the book on chocolate cheesecakes by now.
 Shame on me.

 If you’re living in the US or any other country with Philadelphia cream cheese overflowing from its supermarket shelves, this revelation is of very little interest to you.
 At any case, please keep reading on.
 Who knows, one day you might find yourself in a supermarket in Turkey, with an unstoppable cheesecake craving, not knowing what to do with the poor cream cheese substitute you just bought.
 And then you’ll be thankful you’ve read this.